punitsoni/dotfiles/nvim/readme.md

 sh runlua.sh file.lua

+Neovim has a standard way to run lua scripts in headless mode.

+nvim -l file.lua

 ## Useful shortcuts and tips

 * `C-w L` Move the current window to right full-height.
 Useful for moving help